imqueue/imqueue.com/tutorial/deployment.md

-Contrastingly, the deployment scheme may be different for different types of environments, like you may need to utilize all physical cores of some physical or virtual server or you may need to deploy a containerized images.
+Contrastingly, the deployment scheme may be different for different types of environments, like you may need to utilize all physical cores of some physical or virtual server or you may need to spread across network many of small containerized images.

 Services based on @imqueue are ready to satisfy any of those needs, but it is up to DevOps and Developer to decide how it should be organized.